navikt/codelabs/k8s-nais-tutorial.md

 kubectl get pods
 ```

-Pods are Kubernetes resources that mainly contain one or more containers, along with an internal IP and specifications on how to run the container(s).
-The pod we now created only contain one container.
-If your application is using a proxy, you might want to specify several containers in one pod.
+[from here](https://kubernetes.io/docs/tutorials/kubernetes-basics/explore/explore-intro/#kubernetes-pods)A Pod is a Kubernetes abstraction that represents a group of one or more application containers, and some shared resources for those containers.
+Those resources include:
+- Shared storage, as Volumes
+- Networking, as a unique cluster IP address
+- Information about how to run each container, such as the container image version or specific ports to use

 ## Kubernetes deployment
 Duration: 5:00